shanep/cs117-p4-starter/README.md

 done
 ```

+## Task 4 - Unit Testing

+Your instructor will provide you with unit testing scripts to help guide your
+development.
+These will be posted on canvas with instructions on how to add
+them to your project.

-## Task 3 - Complete the Retrospective
+## Task 5 - Complete the Retrospective

 Once you have completed all the tasks open the file **Retrospective.md** and
 complete each section that has a TODO label.